ArnieEC/ny-times-api/README.md

 1. Time management experience
 2. Gained knowledge of how to use ruby
-3. Dealing with the intricacies involved with handling APIs.
+3. Dealing with the intricacies involved with handling APIs